gauravchauhan18215-cmyk/World-Airports-Analysis/README.md

 ---

-## 📂 Dataset
+# 📂 Dataset

-The dashboard was developed using a single Excel dataset containing airport operational and flight performance information.
+The dashboard was developed using a single Excel dataset containing worldwide airport information, including airport type, location, runway dimensions, elevation, lighting status, and scheduled service availability.

 ---

-## 📷 Dashboard Preview
+# 📷 Dashboard Preview

 Dashboard screenshots are available in the **images** folder.

 ---

-## 💡 Business Insights
+# 💡 Key Insights

-The dashboard enables users to answer questions such as:
+The dashboard helps answer questions such as:

-- Which airports handle the highest flight volume?
+- Which countries have the highest number of airports?
-- Which airlines achieve the best on-time performance?
-- What percentage of flights are delayed or cancelled?
+- What are the most common airport types globally?
+- How are airports distributed across the world?
-- How do flight operations vary over time?
+- How do runway dimensions vary across airports?
+- What percentage of airports provide scheduled services?
-- Which airports require operational attention?
+- How many airports have lighting facilities?
+- How are airports distributed across different elevation ranges?

 ---

-## 🚀 Skills Demonstrated
+# 🚀 Skills Demonstrated

 - Power BI Dashboard Development
 - Data Visualization
+- DAX
 - KPI Design
-- DAX
 - Business Intelligence
 - Data Analysis
 - Interactive Reporting
-- Analytical Thinking
+- Geographic Data Visualization

 ---

-## 📁 Repository Structure
+# 📁 Repository Structure

 ```
-Airport-Operations-Performance-Dashboard/
+World-Airports-Analysis/
 │
 ├── airport_project.pbix
 ├── README.md
 └── images/
     ├── dashboard-overview.png
-    ├── airline-performance.png
-    ├── airport-analysis.png
 ```

 ---

-## 👨‍💻 Author
+# 👨‍💻 Author

 **Gaurav Chauhan**

 Business Analyst | Data Analyst

-**GitHub:**
+**GitHub**
 https://github.com/gauravchauhan18215-cmyk

-**LinkedIn:**
+**LinkedIn**
 https://www.linkedin.com/in/gaurav-chauhan18215/